 They combined forces to crush Vijayanagara at the Battle of Bannihatti, near Talikota, in 1565.

-After the victory, Ahmadnagar and Bijapur resumed their rivalry, both claiming Sholapur, a rich and fertile tract.
+After the victory, Ahmadnagar and Bijapur resumed their rivalry, both claiming Sholapur, a rich and fertile territory.

 Neither wars nor marriage alliances between the two states could resolve the issue.